 It is the I thought that is born; the actuality is we are birthless and deathless.
 There is no separation.
 There is no seer or seen, only seeing.
 There is no speaker, speaking simply happens, interactions happen.
 There is no doer yet activities seemingly happen.

 Our judgments and preferences colour the seeing, blinding us to the unfolding is-ness of the moment.
-Whatever is appearing is what is and is a manifestation of the intelligence energy that is pulsating and forming into the myriad of shapes and expressions.
+Whatever is appearing is what is and is a manifestation of that energy which is pulsating and forming into the myriad of shapes and expressions. ~ Peter

 “The journey that is no journey is less than ½ metre long – it’s from the head to the heart.” ~ Peter Lawry

-Getting out of the head and residing in the heart, moving from mind identification to re-cognizing that you are the cognizing-emptiness.
+Getting out of the head and residing in the heart, moving from mind identification to re-cognising that you are the cognising-emptiness.

 The Dzogchen Buddhists speak of being utterly awake with the five senses wide open.
 The habit of thinking draws the attention away from the other senses experiencing.
-Shifting attention to the senses takes the focus from the thinking.
-In staying equally with the seeing, the smelling, the hearing, the tasting and the touch-sensing, there is a taste of the singularity, the oneness that we are.
-A salt doll going for a swim in the ocean.
+Shifting attention to the senses equally takes the focus from the thinking.
+Rather than the content, in staying equally with the activity of seeing, smelling, hearing, tasting and touch-sensing, there is a taste of the singularity, the oneness that we are. ~ Peter